What is 3D conformal radiation?

 All radiation therapies are administered using evidence-based medicine.
 A multidisciplinary team of doctors, including radiologists, surgeons, pathologists, medical oncologists and radiology oncologists, collaborates on treatment plans to ensure that every aspect of treatment is precisely coordinated for the best possible outcome.
 This includes ongoing peer review and chart rounds.

 Because convenience is a priority, we offer multiple locations for radiation therapy to enable you to obtain treatment near where you live or work.

 Research at Northwell

 Advances in radiotherapy are continuously happening at Northwell Cancer Institute.
-With innovations in radiotherapy technology and techniques, like 3-dimensional conformal radiation therapy, we continue to improve outcomes.
+With innovations in radiotherapy technology and techniques, like 3D conformal radiation therapy, we continue to improve outcomes.
 Through our alliance with leading research organization Cold Spring Harbor Laboratory, we participate in investigator-initiated trials to offer the most leading-edge, research-backed therapies to patients.

 Northwell Health Cancer Institute is recognized worldwide for its commitment to providing pioneering treatment for cancer patients.
 The ongoing focus on improving cancer treatments has contributed to significant advancements that are improving the quality of lives and increasing the number of cancer survivors.

 Prior to receiving 3D conformal radiation therapy, you will be asked to provide a complete medical history and may have to undergo a complete physical examination to ensure you are in good health.
 Blood tests and other diagnostic tests may be performed.
 It is important for you to notify your healthcare provider about any sensitivities or allergies to medication, latex, tape, contrast dyes, iodine or anesthetic agents.

 Your attending neurosurgeon and radiation oncologist who will be treating you with this therapy will review all treatment options and discuss the risks specific to your treatment.